keplerHaloxx/roblox-chess-script/README.md

 ## Known Problems

-It seems that Solara doesn't load Rayfield UI that well.
+It seems that Solara and Xeno doesn't load Rayfield UI that well.
 If anyone would like to fork and have the app be with a different UI then please do so as I'm too lazy.

 <!-- ## Executor Compatibility